 What is Lebnah?

-Lebnah is a very thick cow’s milk yogurt served with meats and traditional Lebanese dishes.
-Many Lebanese foods and meats are dipped or cooked in to Lebnah and serve as a digestive aid.
+Labneh is a very thick cow’s milk yogurt served with meats and traditional Lebanese dishes.
+Many Lebanese foods and meats are dipped or cooked in to Labneh and serve as a digestive aid.

 Are Lebnah and Greek yogurt the same thing?